AnswerDotAI/claudette/README.md

 To ensure it gets used, we can use a system prompt:

+> [!NOTE]
+>
+> You don’t need a system prompt for tool usage in Claude.
+Our intention
+> is to demonstrate the API.

 ``` python
 sp = "If asked to add things up, use the `sums` function instead of doing it yourself.
 Never mention what tools you use."
 ```